teohxuen/website/content/report/final_report.md

 |         65         |      14.68      |                       51%                        |
 |         75         |      14.4       |                       45%                        |

 ##### Table 11: BQ40Z50 SoC Reporting During Constant Current Discharge

-The BQ40Z50 is also able to report the time taken to fully charge the batteries, and time taken to fully discharge the batteries.
-This time is calculated by the average power draw of the batteries.
+The BQ40Z50 is also able to report the estimated time taken to fully charge or fully discharge the batteries.
+This estimation is calculated by the average power draw of the batteries.

 | **Case** | **Start Time** | **Starting Battery Voltage and SoC** | **Predicted End Time** | **Actual End Time** | **Time Difference** |